9 Adventurous New Orleans Outdoor Activities

 Walking tours are some of the best New Orleans outdoor activities, as you’ll find tours focusing on every part of the city and catering to every imaginable interest.

 Interested in the foodie scene, haunted cemeteries, art, or historic buildings?
 Yep, there are walking tours covering all of that.
-Here are some of my personal favorites.
+Here are some of our personal favorites.

-- New Orleans Food & History Walking Tour with Doctor Gumbo – Try iconic Big Easy foods on this tour, including gumbo, po’boys, and pralines.
+- New Orleans Food & History Walking Tour with Doctor Gumbo: Try iconic Big Easy foods, including gumbo, po’boys, and pralines.
 You’ll also get to meet some of the city’s best chefs.

 Lake Pontchartrain